English BA Welcome Pack

 This module has two main aims:

-- To introduce you to Shakespeare as studied at degree level.
-This involves presenting Shakespeare as part of his historical, theatrical and literary worlds, familiarising you with a range of his plays across several genres – comedies, tragedies, and histories – and developing your skills in the close critical analysis of those texts.
+- To introduce Shakespeare as studied at university level.
+This involves looking at Shakespeare as part of his historical, theatrical and literary worlds, familiarising you with a range of his plays across several genres – comedy, tragedysy, and history – and (in particular) developing your skills in the close critical analysis of those texts.

-- To explore a) some contemporary critical approaches to Shakespeare, which might include presentism, cultural materialism eco-criticism, deconstruction, psychoanalysis, Marxism, film and performance criticism, among others, and b) cultural appropriations of his life and work.
-We will look particularly at film, graphic novels, and theatrical performance, but will also discuss the range of ways in which Shakespeare appears in contemporary culture, which might include looking briefly at popular music, art, advertising, heritage and tourism, and so on.
+- To explore a) several contemporary critical approaches to Shakespeare’s plays, which might include presentism, cultural materialism, eco-criticism, psychoanalysis, postcolonialism, critical race theory, and film and performance criticism, among others, and b) cultural appropriations of his life and work.
+We will look particularly at screen performance and adaptation, but will also discuss how Shakespeare appears in contemporary culture, potentially including popular music, graphic novels, art, advertising, heritage and tourism, or any other area.

-The module is grounded in the assumption that the meaning and significance of Shakespeare is continually re-invented in relation to cultural, historical and political pressures, and that it is always unsettled, manifold, and subject to debate: hence the plural form, ‘Shakespeares’.
-Whilst we will explore the richness of the plays’ literary language, and the depth and complexity of their themes and form, we are not attempting to demonstrate their (nor their author’s) ‘greatness’ or ‘universality’, but the many ways in which they can be made to mean, motivated by different social interests in the present day.
+The module will show that the meaning of Shakespeare is reinvented in relation to cultural, historical and political pressures, and that its meaning is always unsettled and subject to debate: hence the plural form, ‘Shakespeares’, in the module title.
+Alongside this, we will explore the richness of the plays’ literary language and the themes it helps them to explore.

 Set Text

-Please read the following plays carefully over the Summer, to get first impressions, and again before the seminar in which we discuss each one, to refresh your memory.
+Please read the following plays carefully over the Summer, to gather first impressions, and again before the seminar in which we discuss each one, to refresh your memory.
+Make notes for yourself about plot, characters, themes and imagery.

 This is the probable order in which we will study them (although this could change):